rtCamp/docs.rtcamp.com/rtmedia/addons/README.md

- *rtMedia -PRO add-on is not required to purchase the other add-ons mentioned here.
-They all work independently and have their independent features.*
+ *rtMedia-PRO addon is not required to be purchased for other add-ons mentioned here.*